DXDante/easy-axios/temp/easy-tools-axios.api.md

     customSequence?: Base.StreamingConfigCustomSequence
 }

+// @public
+export const useLoadingCounter: IUseLoadingCounter;

 // Warnings were encountered during analysis:
 //
-// src/typings/util.d.ts:38:3 - (ae-forgotten-export) The symbol "Base" needs to be exported by the entry point index.d.ts
+// src/typings/util.d.ts:53:3 - (ae-forgotten-export) The symbol "Base" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)